jhan1/Summarizer-Bot/README.md

 ## Build Part 1
 ### Requirements
-1. Be able to detect when there is a new post that uses #summarizethis and output the comment ID (Felicia)
+1. Be able to detect when there is a new post that uses #summarizethis and output the comment ID
-2. Given the comment ID, be able to take the ancestors and descendants of the comment and build a comment tree that will later be put into the NLP (Jisu)
+2. Given the comment ID, be able to take the ancestors and descendants of the comment and build a comment tree that will later be put into the NLP
-3. Be able to post the summary on Mastodon as reply to the post that used the hashtag #summarizethis (Anusha)
+3. Be able to post the summary on Mastodon as reply to the post that used the hashtag #summarizethis

 ** As per our talk earlier, these requirements are updated and different from the original writeup.